2001–2002 India–Pakistan standoff: Diplomacy

-Vajpayee contacted the leaders of the global community including Bush, Blair, Russian President Vladimir Putin and French President Jacques Chirac and informed them Musharraf could not deliver on his 12 January speech and the patience of the country was running out.
+Vajpayee contacted the leaders of the global community including Bush, Blair, Russian president Vladimir Putin and French president Jacques Chirac and informed them Musharraf could not deliver on his 12 January speech and the patience of the country was running out.
 In the diplomacy that followed, Bush, Putin, Blair and Japanese Prime Minister Junichiro Koizumi requested Vajpayee to avoid taking the extreme step.
-The global community informed India that it would negotiate with Musharraf to clarify his position on stopping of the cross-border infiltration.
+The global community informed India that it would negotiate with Musharraf to clarify his position on stopping the cross-border infiltration.

 Attempts to defuse the situation continued.
 The Russian President Vladimir Putin tried to mediate a solution, but in vain.

 Restraint was urged by the global community as there were fears that Pakistan would proceed to use its nuclear weapons in the face to counter its conventional asymmetry as compared to the Indian armed forces.
 In April, in an interview to German magazine Der Spiegel Musharraf had already hinted that he was willing to use nukes against India.
 Pakistan's nuclear threats led to US Secretary of State Powell contacting Musharraf at five occasions in the last week of May and reading the riot act.

 On 5 June 2002, American Deputy Secretary of State Richard Armitage visited Pakistan.
 He asked Musharraf if he would "permanently" end cross-border infiltration and help to dismantle the infrastructure used for terrorism.
 On 6 June 2002, Musharraf 's commitment was conveyed to Powell, and to India after his arrival.
 On 10 June 2002, Powell announced Musharraf's promise to the global community, after which India called off its strike plans.

 A full-frontal invasion would have translated into war.
 Political logic implied it was better to give another chance to Musharraf.
 The military build-up on the border by India in January and June had forced both the international community and Pakistan into action.